brdv/prodtest-docs/docs/demo/technical-detail/kitchen-service.md

 ![class diagram](./img/kitchen-service-class-diagram.png)

-Note: all classes marked with an asterix (\*) can be found in the Domain.Commons project.
+Note: all classes marked with an asterisk (\*) can be found in the Domain.Commons project.
 They are not directly part of the kitchen service, but it does depend on them.

 <!-- TODO: Add link to domain.commons project above and below. -->